anakic/Packer/README.md

 ## Background

-Out of the box, PowerBI does not offer a good mechanism for versioning and merging of models so users typically resort to versioning models by making separate copies of models for each version.
+Out of the box, PowerBI does not offer a good mechanism for versioning and merging of models so users typically resort to versioning models by making separate copies for each version.
 This approach has several drawbacks:

-- given two version of a model (two different files) there's no easy way to tell what changed between them.
+- given two version of a model (two different files) there's no easy way to tell what changed between them
-- there's no easy way to merge changes between multiple people working on the same project (manual process is error prone, time intensive and cpu/memory intensive since both models must be loaded into memory and changes must be copied manually).
+- there's no easy way to merge changes between multiple people working on the same project (manual process is error prone, time intensive and cpu/memory intensive since both models must be loaded into memory and changes must be copied manually)
 - there's no easy way to cherry-pick features from different branches of the same project (e.g. a common project structure with customizations for different clients in separate branches)
 - wasteful of disk space (each file contains the entire model and, potentially, all of the data)